St John's Wood - an abode of spies

 The end of the story

-Philby, Maclean and Burgess all died in Russia.
-Philby remains there buried in a Moscow cemetery; Maclean’s ashes were brought home to be buried unmarked in the family grave in a candlelit ceremony at Holy Trinity, Penn, in Buckinghamshire.
-But hidden away in the churchyard of St John the Evangelist in West Meon in Hampshire lies a final link between the spies and St John’s Wood.
+Philby, Maclean, Burgess and Blake all died in Russia.
+Philby and Blake remain buried there, while Maclean’s ashes were returned to be buried unmarked in Buckinghamshire.
+But in the churchyard of St John the Evangelist in West Meon in Hampshire lies a final link between the spies and St John’s Wood.
 On the north side of the church hidden by brambles lie the ashes of Guy Burgess who grew up in the village but died far away in Moscow in 1963; his mother requested that his ashes be returned for burial and they arrived in an earthenware pot decorated with Russian script – this was placed in the family grave and a service was held at night to avoid publicity.
 In loving memory of Guy Francis De Moncy Burgess died 30 August 1963 was engraved on the cross.

 Prominently buried in 1832 in ground south of the church stands the imposing tomb of Thomas Lord, founder of Lord’s Cricket Ground.